EasyPost/toggles/README.md

 └── test.yml
 ```

-The classes `Feature::Test`, `Feature::Thing::One` and `Feature::Thing::Two` will be available for use within
-your application.

 You can call the `Toggles.init` method to force re-parsing the configuration and re-initializing all Features
 structures at any time.
 The `Toggles.reinit_if_necessary` method is a convenience helper which will only
 re-initialize of the top-level features directory has changed.
 Note that, in general, this will only detect